transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 This spectrum acknowledges different levels of engagement without requiring that all entities have consciousness or experience in the human sense.
 It is entirely possible that The Gap may be totally different at each level, thus, the exact behavior of The Gap at the consciousness level is not necessarily the same as the one at the quantum level.
 Since τ and — co-arise, they always exist together at the same levels.
 Wherever The Gap exists, τ also exists as its counterpart.
 This maintains the framework's emphasis on co-emergence rather than hierarchical foundation.

-However, at every level at which The Gap exists, isomorphic arguments from this paper can be drawn, such as the argument for a Half-Existent Twisted Liminal Ontoform (TLO) topology.
-In our *analogies*, we will primarily focus on the "everyday conscious experience" level of The Gap, as it is most readily accessible to each of us, but as quantum evidence also suggests broader applicability, we will also argue that our topological arguments at the consciousness level may hold merit at the quantum level also.
-We will also show The Gap is necessary for the stability of pure abstract TF-structures that represent existing sets in formal mathematics.

-As a specific high-level example, within the specific context of onto-epistemology – that is, considering how knowing and being are integrally related through material practices – one crucial way The Gap (—) operates is through what Karen Barad (in *Meeting The Universe Halfway*) identifies as the "agential cut."
+As a high-level example, within the specific context of onto-epistemology – that is, considering how knowing and being are integrally related through material practices – one crucial way The Gap (—) operates is through what Karen Barad (in *Meeting The Universe Halfway*) identifies as the "agential cut."
 In Barad's agential realism, the agential cut is enacted by specific material-semiotic/discursive apparatuses (which are themselves part of the phenomenon) and locally resolves the inherent indeterminacy within that phenomenon.
 This cut constitutes the determinate boundaries and properties that distinguish "measured object" from "measuring agencies," creating what Barad calls "agential separability" – an enacted exteriority-within-phenomena.
 In this high-level context, the agential cut can be understood as a *specific*, *dynamic*, and *localized* enactment of the broader principle of The Gap (—), revealing how the fundamental limit of representation is operationalized in the practical, contingent co-constitution of knowers, knowns, and the apparatuses of knowing.

 ## The Conceptual and Structural Instability of Absolute Nothingness and the Necessity of the Half-Existent Structure (When Differentiation is Possible)